Plans & Projects

 Phase Three: Build the new sala.

-All donations toward the New Sala are of course much appreciated, and will be used to move the project forward in phases, as described.
+All donations toward the New Sala project are of course much appreciated, and will be used to move forward in phases as described above: first the New Barn, then the New Sala.

 Anumodana